 Portrait of the Emperor Marcus Aurelius

 This exquisite portrait of Emperor Marcus Aurelius captures the melancholy temperament of the philosopher and author of “Meditations,” which were his reflections on life.
 The drooping eyelids and detached gaze suggest his contemplative nature.
-The smooth modelled carving of the face contrasts markedly with the thick, curling hair and beard.
+The smooth modeled carving of the face contrasts markedly with the thick, curling hair and beard.
 This marble bust was created between 161 and 180, during the last years of his life.

 In 1902, a large part of the Massarenti collection of about 1700 items was purchased by the American railroad magnate and collector Henry Walters of Baltimore, Maryland, which formed the nucleus of the Walters Art Museum in Baltimore.